mdnazimmahmudkhan/nothi/README.md

 # nothi
-Nothi is a mini version of erp following SAAS architectue comprised from several micro services.
-Code management will follow monorepo architecture.
+Nothi is a mini version of erp based on SAAS model following micro service architecture.
+It's a monorepo containing all the applications and packages.